rvnminers-A-and-N/The-Scriptures-of-Beaux/README.md

 ## What It Means To Echelon

-"Insert terminology for Verb For, of Echelon"
+"Insert terminology for Verb form, of Echelon"